Skip to main content

 "Is everything alright?"
 He nodded.
 "I am tired.
 I need to…"

 She smiled.
-"Welcome home Barrister Babu.
-I better get going too."
+"Welcome home, Barrister Babu.
+I'd better get going, too."
 She ran across the corridor, her nupur making music, and disappeared into the darkness on the other side.

 "What is she doing here?"
 He asked almost to himself.

 Aniruddha reached his room in a haze.
 Thoughts ran through his mind.
-What if she was here because of him?
-What if Trilochan Roy Chowdhury was forced by her family and the poor girl was clueless?
+What if she were here because of him?
+What if Trilochan Roy Chowdhury was forced by her family, and the poor girl was clueless?
 What if he was the root cause of all the trouble?

-As soon as Aniruddha shut the door behind him he lay down on the bed.
+As soon as Aniruddha shut the door behind him, he lay down on the bed.
 His mind raced.
 The image of the girl he had assumed to have forgotten haunted him.
 Those eyes, that vermilion-smeared face.
 The words of the people around him.
 Destiny.
 Fate.
-Suddenly the vermillion-smeared child turned into a teenager.
+Suddenly, the vermilion-smeared child turned into a teenager.

 Barrister Babu.
 Barrister Babu.
 A voice echoed in his mind.
-Aniruddha jolted awake to find himself half laying on his bed, his clothes unchanged.
+Aniruddha jolted awake to find himself half lying on his bed, his clothes unchanged.

 Comments